 Digital Monitoring Unit

-For a snug, secure, fit, use high-quality mounting hardware.
+Use high-quality mounting hardware!
 You have a few choices when it comes to mounting your solar panels.
 You can mount them temporarily or permanently.
 If you choose to mount them temporarily, this gives you the option of positioning them to face the sun when you move locations.
 You can also mount your panels either flat or with some tilt brackets.

 Solar panels are a smart RV investment.
 You'll feel good about helping the environment and you'll love the money you save over the long haul.